sharmavins23/MicroGrad/README.md

 logarithms, or tracking values as power exponents.

 Of more (relative) value, I've gone ahead and added a wide variety of activation functions for multi-layered perceptrons.
-In total, there are ten _unique_ non-linearity functions.
+In total, there are eleven _unique_ non-linearity functions.
 Ideally, these can be compared and contrasted for individual projects as necessary.
+Though these activation functions could _potentially_ be parameterized, the architecture for micrograd does not support this (as it's a pain to test and implement.
+Simply put: I don't want to do that.)

+The neural network is structured such that layers of neurons can be configured and are always fully connected, thus creating multilayer perceptron neural networks.
+A network itself can have a particular activation function specified.
+I could have configured a network to allow for each node to _individually_ be configured for a particular activation function.
+However, I did not do this.

 # License TL;DR